mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Fields.md

 If true, Skeletron has been killed in that world.

+* downedQueenBee; bool

+If true, Queen Bee has been killed in that world.

+* downedSlimeKing; bool

+If true, Slime King has been killed in that world.

 * downedMechBossAny; bool

 If true, at least one mech boss has been killed in that world.